 Specialized Programs (SE)

 There are a variety designated for students with severe disabilities including: Vocational Individualized Program offered at Greely Road and Composite High School; Life Skills is offered at Composite High School; Skills Program offered at Dr. Clark School.
-Please contact Central Office for more information.
+Please contact District Office for more information.

 Registered Apprenticeship Program (RAP)

 Earn while you learn.
 RAP students can earn a salary plus 40 high school credits, including four 35, five-credit level courses towards their high school diploma.

 Speech and Language Programming (SLP)